amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/05-contact-trace-record-import.md

 9. The Contact Trace Record is emitted shortly after call completion and the import happens almost immediately.

+> **Note:** If you are expecting more than 1000 concurrent calls, you may have to increase the timeout for the `sfCTRTrigger` lambda.

 #### Adding Contact Trace Records to the Service Console

 1. Log in into your Salesforce org and go to the **Service Console**